 Looking across any landscape it is not difficult to recognize that some parts are different from other parts in regard to the plant communities present, especially as to the kinds and amounts of vegetation.
 To understand this variation across the landscape, we classify these different parts into units called Ecological Sites.
 An Ecological Site is defined as “a distinctive kind of land with specific characteristics that differs from other kinds of land in its ability to produce a distinctive kind and amount of vegetation”.
-Any land inventory, analysis, and resulting management decisions require the knowledge of these individual sites and their interrelationships to one another on the landscape.
-The Ecological Site Description is the document that will contain information about the individual Ecological Sites.
+Land inventory , analysis, and resulting management decisions require the knowledge of these individual sites and their relationships on the landscape.
+The Ecological Site Description is the document that contains information about the individual Ecological Sites.

 Ecological Site Types

-There are two types of Ecological Sites – Rangeland site and Forestland sites.
+Two types of Ecological Sites are recognized – Rangeland sites and Forestland sites.
 These two site types are separated based on the Reference Plant Community type.